lesmorisweb/404NotFound-exercise/README.md

 ## Overview
 Users should be able to:

-* Change the size of the site for desktop and mobile and see how it works properly in each size.
+* Change the size of the site for desktop and mobile and see how it works properly in each size